Key supplements for neuropathy including B vitamins, alpha-lipoic acid, and omega-3s.

 Precautions

 People with a thiamine (B1) deficiency should use ALA cautiously, as it can have toxic effects in such cases.
+Those taking diabetes medications should monitor blood sugar closely, as ALA may enhance their effects.

 3. Acetyl-L-Carnitine: Supporting Nerve Regeneration